DfAC/TeachingSlides/H24VLP_P2_IMU/Workflow.md

 			52° 57' 06.95636" N 1° 11' 02.39879" W 91.2006m
 		NEXT, NEXT, Finish, Finish

-NOTES SECTION
+### NOTES
 IE use a very strange naming convention for the height.
 Ant height will only be applied to export, Arms need to INCLUDE antenna height.
 Other words to match GPS and IMU one need to: GPS (add_ht), Arms (add_ht), Export (no_ht!).
 This is VERY CONFUSING so, following CH I suggest:
 			GPS_Rover (ht=0), Arms (add_ht), Export (add_ht)